CybercentreCanada/assemblyline-service-antivirus/README.md

 # AntiVirus Service
-This service facilitates the dispatching and result-parsing to any antivirus product.
+Provide integration of various anti-virus product with the Assemblyline platform.
+This service provide multi-engine capability by connecting to multiple product concurrently and can round robin between nodes of the same product to provide high availability and scale linearly for increased performance.

+In theory, any antivirus product will work with this service as long as it is configured for ICAP or HTTP requests.
+If you have a different antivirus product other than what we have tested with, please let us know any successes or failures so that we can adapt the service!
+If you are a vendor and would like to see your product added below please reach to us at: contact[_at_]cyber.gc.ca.

-## What antivirus products are supported?
+## What antivirus products have been tested?
-So far, we have tested with the following:
 - Kaspersky Scan Engine v2.0.0.1157 Linux x64, in ICAP Mode and HTTP Mode
   - https://www.kaspersky.com/scan-engine
 - McAfee Web Gateway with ICAP and HTTP turned on: McAfee Web Gateway 9.2.2 build 33635